PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 17:22:04
+Last updated: 2024-04-02 17:23:15
-Random Quote: Never mistake motion for action. - Ernest Hemingway
+Random Quote: Never make friends with people who are above or below you in status.
+Such friendships will never give you any happiness. - Chanakya